CMU-17313Q/CMU-17313Q.github.io/docs/projects/P2/1_teamprocess.md

 ### Teamwork Self-Assessment

-As the course moves into team-based projects, we will be releasing weekly self-assessments on Gradescope, each worth one participation point.
+As the course moves into team-based projects, we will be releasing weekly self-assessments, each worth one participation point.
 These are meant to be short surveys and should not take more than a few minutes.
 They are intended to help you reflect on your team's process and prompt you to think about how to improve it.
-The first one will be released on **Thursday, August 31st** and due the following **Thursday, September 7th** (both at 11:59pm).
+The first one will be released on **Thursday, September 5th** and due the following **Thursday, September 12th** (both at 11:59pm).

 ## Main Deliverables

-### Teamwork Contract (40 pts)
+### Teamwork Contract (35 pts)

 When working with a team, it is important to discuss each team member’s background, and establish common expectations of the team.
 Miscommunication or the general lack of communication are often the most common causes of team conflict.